copystring/ioBroker.roborock/README.md

 * (copystring) Automatically send current map to webinterface when updating map
 * (copystring) Update clean summary only after once after cleaning and once at start
 * (copystring) Implement charger and robot angle on map
+* (copystring) Fix zone positions
+* (copystring) Locating should not be an error.
+Make this an info instead

 ### 0.0.10-alpha.0 (2023-02-21)